manosbatsis/primitive4j/README.md

 ### Jackson (De)Serialization

-If Jackson is present, your SDP4J value objects  will be (d)serialized back and from the simple types they wrap, e.g. a `Customer` request/response body will include it's `CustomerRef` like shown bellow:
+If Jackson is present, your domain primitives will be (d)serialized back and from the simple types they wrap, e.g. a `Customer` request/response body will include it's `CustomerRef` like shown bellow:

 ```json5